lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 <img src="https://lyn-f.github.io/DR-guide/WorkshopSource.jpg" width=300>
 <sup>Tap a material to learn its source.
 A material may have multiple sources.
 You can use the `Go` button as a shortcut to the item's source</sup>

 When you complete the set, tap on the `Invoke` tab.
 You can tap the `Invoke` button at the bottom of the page to receive the Designer's Reflection after meeting any additional requirements.
-After Invoking the first time, you can Re-Invoke the set for echoes <sup>[1](#echo)</sup>, which you will need later for upgrading.
+You can then Re-Invoke the set for echoes <sup>[1](#echo)</sup>, which you will need later for upgrading.
 Re-Invoking a set requires materials and Gold; you do not need to craft the set a second time.

 <img src="https://lyn-f.github.io/DR-guide/workshopinvoke.jpg" width=300>
 <sup>Tap the Invoke tab to view the Invoke page</sup>